-- Summer Undergraduate Research Fellowship (SURF) at the Ernest Mario School of Pharmacy
+- Summer Undergraduate Research Fellowship (SURF)

 - RCSB Protein Data Bank

-We gratefully acknowledge support from:
+We gratefully acknowledge financial support from:

 - School of Graduate Studies

 - Aman Armaan Ahmed Family

 - NASA New Jersey Space Grant Consortium

-- NIH MARC, U-RISE, IMSD, and IRACDA Programs
+- NIH MARC and U-RISE Programs

 - NSF Research Experiences for Undergraduates (REU) Program